 The following classes are held at The Writers' Workshop, 387 Beaucatcher Road, Asheville, NC 28805.
 Registration is in advance only by paying via PayPal (click buttons below) or by mailing check or money order to The Writers' Workshop, 387 Beaucatcher Rd., Asheville, NC 28805.
 Financial aid in exchange for volunteering is available.
 For more information, please email or call us.
 Workshop registrations are refundable until a week before the workshop date.
 We are unable to refund payments for special events such as retreats.
 All classes meet Saturdays, 10-4pm and cost $75 / $70 with membership, unless otherwise noted.

-Revising Your Work for Publication with Karen Ackerson - March 10
+May 5: How to Revise Your Work for Publication with Karen Ackerson

-Writers of fiction and non-fiction will learn how to edit and revise their works before submitting to an agent or publisher.
+Writers of fiction and non-fiction books and stories will learn how to edit and revise their works before submitting to an agent or publisher.
 Techniques will be taught on how to grab the reader's interest by eliminating unnecessary details, building tension, and fine-tuning dialogue and descriptions.
 Participants may bring ten pages (double-spaced) to the class for discussion.
-Ackerson is Senior Editor at the Renbourne Editorial Agency, and has edited over 220 stories, books and essays.
+Ackerson is Senior Editor at The Renbourne Editorial Agency, and has edited hundreds of novels and memoirs.